-1. Each team will bat all available players utilizing a "continuous batting order" system.
-Teams must establish a fixed batting order at the beginning of each game.

-2. For safety purposes, on-deck batters are NOT allowed.

-3. Infield fly rule will apply at the Majors level.
+- 1. Each team will bat all available players utilizing a "continuous batting order" system.
+Teams must establish a fixed batting order at the beginning of each game. - 2.
+For safety purposes, on-deck batters are NOT allowed. - 3.
+Infield fly rule will apply at the AAA level.
 An infield fly (as determined by the umpire during play) is a fair fly ball (not including a line drive or an attempted bunt) which can be caught by an infielder with ordinary effort when first and second, or first, second and third bases are occupied, before there are 2 outs.
-The ball is alive and runners may advance at the risk of that ball being caught, or retouch and advance after the ball has been touched, the same as on any fly ball (Rule 2.0).

-4. Bunting is allowed.
+The ball is alive and runners may advance at the risk of that ball being caught, or retouch and advance after the ball has been touched, the same as on any fly ball (Rule 2.0). - 4.
+Bunting is allowed.
 A bunt is a batted ball not swung at, but intentionally met with the bat and tapped slowly.
-The mere holding of the bat in the strike zone is not an attempted bunt (Rule 2.0).

-5. Half swing or "slash bunt" is prohibited.
+The mere holding of the bat in the strike zone is not an attempted bunt (Rule 2.0). - 5.
+Half swing or "slash bunt" is prohibited.
 Slash bunt is defined as a half or full swing or an attempt at a half or full swing after the player assumes a bunting stance (either squaring or pivoting).
 If at any time while in the batter's box, the batter squares or pivots as if to bunt, he/she either must bunt, attempt to bunt the ball, or let the pitch go.
-The umpire MUST call the batter out if, in his/her judgment, the batter was attempting a slash bunt.

-6. There are no run limits per inning at the Majors level.
-Each team will bat until they make 3 outs.
-Exception: "Mercy Rule" is applied before 3 outs are reached in the bottom of the 3rd, 4th, or 5th inning.
+The umpire MUST call the batter out if, in his/her judgment, the batter was attempting a slash bunt. - 6.
+During innings 1-5, each team will bat until they make 3 outs OR until 7 total runs have scored.
+Exceptions: In the bottom of the 6th inning, the home team will be allowed to score as many runs as needed to win the game.
+In a potential run shortened game (bottom of the 3rd, 4th, or 5th inning), the home team will be allowed to score more than 7 runs and as many runs as it takes to come within 14 runs in the 3rd, 9 runs in the 4th, and 7 runs in the 5th inning to avoid the "Mercy Rule." - 7.
+Any bat used during play must bear the "USA Baseball" logo indicating that it meets the USA

-7. Any bat used during play must bear the "USA Baseball" logo indicating that it meets the USA Baseball youth bat performance standard (USABat) (Rule 1.10).
+Baseball youth bat performance standard (USABat) (Rule 1.10).
 Coaches are responsible for checking that bats are approved for use.